Škorpion: Operating mechanism

 The Škorpion is a select-fire, straight blowback-operated weapon that fires from the closed bolt position.
 The .32 ACP cartridge used produces a very low recoil impulse and this enables simple unlocked blowback operation to be employed; there is no delay mechanism and the cartridge is supported only by the inertia of the bolt and the strength of the return springs.

 When fired, gas pressure drives the case back in the chamber against the resistance provided by the weight of the bolt and its two recoil springs.
 The bolt travels back, extracting the empty case which is then ejected straight upwards through a port in the receiver housing top cover.

 The Škorpion's compact dimensions were achieved by using a telescopic bolt assembly that wraps around a considerable portion of the barrel.

 The weapon features a spring-loaded casing extractor, installed inside the bolt head and a fixed, double ejector, which is a protrusion in the weapon's frame.

 As the bolt is relatively light, an inertial rate reducer device housed inside the wooden pistol grip lowers the weapon's rate of fire from 1,000 rounds/min to a more manageable 850 rounds/min.

 The rate reducer operates as follows: when the bolt reaches the end of its rearward stroke it strikes and is caught by a spring-powered hook mounted on the back plate.
 At the same time it drives a lightweight, spring-loaded plunger down into the pistol grip.

 The plunger is easily accelerated and passes through a heavy weight which is left behind because of its inertia.
 The plunger, having compressed its spring, is driven up again and then meets the descending inertia buffer.

 This slows down the rising plunger which, when it reaches the top of its travel, rotates the hook, releasing the bolt which is driven forward by the compressed recoil springs.

 The weapon is hammer-fired and has a trigger mechanism with a fire mode selector, whose lever (installed on the left side of the receiver, above the pistol grip) has three settings: "0", weapon is safe; "1", semi-automatic mode and "20", fully automatic fire.
 The "safe" setting disables the trigger and the bolt in the forward position (by sliding the bolt catch lever upwards).

-Sights
+Sights and Stock

-The Škorpion is equipped with open-type iron sights (mechanically adjustable forward post and flip rear sight with 75 and 150 m range notches) and a folding metal wire shoulder stock, which folds up and over the receiver and is locked on the front sight's protection capture.
+The Škorpion is equipped with open-type iron sights (mechanically adjustable forward post and flip rear sight with 75 and 150 m range notches) and a folding metal wire shoulder stock.
+The stock can fold up and over the receiver (thus resembling the tail of a scorpion, hence the name) and is locked on the front sight's protection capture.
+This allows the weapon to be stored or stowed in a holster in a pistol-like manner.
+Firing operation is possible with the stock either folded (for faster deployment from the holster) or extended (enabling improved accuracy and controllability).